 The primary difference between an ASA and an ACAS is the actuarial society in which they’ve obtained their associateship credential.
 There are different exams to pass depending on the society that is pursued.
-Fortunately the first 3 exams are the same for both societies though.
+Fortunately, the first 2 exams are the same for both societies.

 What can an ASA or ACAS do?

 In both Canada and the U.S. reaching ASA or ACAS is major milestone in anyone’s actuarial career.
 But, it holds more weight in the U.S. than in Canada.